 - Barbecues in municipal.
 Parks or urban playgrounds

 - Alcohol consumption on playgrounds and in alcohol prohibition zones

 - The police cannot enforce local police ordinances.
 Only municipal authorities can do that.
 That is why the Mobile Monitoring Group, or MÜG for short, was established.
 It is responsible for:

-- Innsbruck park regulations (green spaces, etc.)
+- Innsbruck park regulations (green areas, etc.)

 - Innsbruck playground regulations

-- Alcohol prohibition order etc.
+- Alcohol prohibition ordinance, etc.

 - Road traffic regulations StVO (restricted to stationary traffic)